-Ranking behind carpet cleaning performance, our Ease of Use metric ranked next in terms of importance, accounting for 25% of the final score.
-We compared the noise of each vacuum cleaner, its maximum reach, the ease of cleaning close to edges and under furniture, as well as how each vacuum handled transitioning between different surfaces.
+The Ease of Use metric accounts for 25% of the final score of each model.
+We compared the noise of each vacuum cleaner, its maximum reach, and the ease of cleaning close to edges and under furniture, as well as how each vacuum handled transitioning between different surfaces.

-There wasn't as much of a stark contrast in performance in this metric, with a handful of models — the Shark APEX DuoClean with Zero-M, the Shark Rotator DuoClean, Kenmore Elite Pet Friendly, the Shark Navigator Lift-Away Professional, and the Eureka Mighty Mite — all earning the top score of 7 out of 10.
-The Eureka, the Shark APEX, and the Shark Rotator all handle surface transitions exceptionally well — though not quite on par with the Dyson Ball Animal 2, which automatically adjusts to different types of floors and lets you turn the rotating brush head on or off.
-The Eureka has a button on the head, while the Rotator and the APEX both have a button on the handle, with a hard floor option that will slow down the rotating brush, as well as options to select between low-pile and medium-pile carpet.
+A handful of models — the Shark APEX DuoClean with Zero-M, the Shark Rotator DuoClean, Kenmore Elite Pet Friendly, and the Shark Navigator Lift-Away Professional — all earned the top score of 7 out of 10 when it came to ease of use.
+The Shark APEX and the Shark Rotator all handle surface transitions exceptionally well — though not quite on par with the Dyson Ball Animal 2, which automatically adjusts to different types of floors and lets you turn the rotating brush head on or off.
+The Rotator and the APEX both have a button on the handle, with a hard floor option that will slow down the rotating brush, as well as options to select between low-pile and medium-pile carpet.

 The Navigator Lift-Away Professional only gives you the option to turn the rotating brush on or off but lacks options for different piles of carpet or for adjusting the height of the extractor.
 However, it is very easy to turn the brush on or off with a convenient button right near the top of the vacuum.

 It is a little hard to adjust the Kenmore, requiring you to turn a knob on the front of the vacuum.
-However, the Kenmore was the beat of the entire group at cleaning in close to the edge, leaving the least residual debris.
+However, the Kenmore was the beat of the entire group at cleaning close to a wall or edge, leaving the least residual debris.

 The APEX does well right along the edges of a room but will leave some mess behind in the corners of a room, particularly in the space right in front of the vacuum when you push it into a corner.

 When it comes to cleaning under furniture, both the APEX and the Rotator earned top marks.
 Both of these vacuums reach a little over 10" under our test "sofa" without the Lift-Away function and completely cleaned underneath when using it.
-The Eureka matched the performance of the Rotator and the APEX, while the Navigator Lift-Away Professional and Kenmore only made it about 9" and 7" under our test "sofa", respectively.
+The Navigator Lift-Away Professional and Kenmore only made it about 9" and 7" under our test "sofa", respectively.

 Next, we looked at the maximum reach of each vacuum.
 We measured both the cord and the reach, to determine how far you could effectively clean from the outlet.
 The Kenmore has both the longest reach of this group, as well as one of the longest reaches overall, with the rest of the products falling in behind it.

-Following the top performing models, the majority of the pack all were about the same to use, with the Bissell Zing, Dyson Ball Animal 2, Dyson Cinetic Big Ball, Miele Compact C1 Turbo, Oreck XL, and Shark Navigator Deluxe all earning a 6 out of 10 for their above average performance.
+Following the top-tier models, the majority of the pack all were about the same to use, with the Bissell Zing, Dyson Ball Animal 2, Dyson Cinetic Big Ball, Miele Compact C1 Turbo, Oreck XL, and Shark Navigator Deluxe all earning a 6 out of 10 for their above-average performance.